SPECIAL OFFERS AVAILABLE! Limited-time discounts for all customers — plus extra savings for: • Public service members • Seniors • Individuals with

 Is Boston Safe?

 Safety is an important factor for anyone moving to Boston.
 While the city is generally safe, crime rates can vary by neighborhood.
-According to recent statistics:
+According to Niche.com statistics:

 • Boston’s overall crime rate is lower than the national average for violent crimes.

-• Safer neighborhoods include Back Bay, Beacon Hill, and West Roxbury.
+• Safer neighborhoods include Back Bay, Beacon Hill, and West Roxbury, which are also considered to be some of the best neighborhoods in Boston.

 • Some areas, like Dorchester and Roxbury, have higher crime rates but are improving with increased community efforts.